Ghaba: Bone tools

 A number of Bovine bone fragments were found at Ghaba.
 Bone tools were characteristic of Neolithic Sudan and not unique to this site.
 Because of the very poor preservation of bone in general, very little can be interpreted from these, though a few specific tools have been identified.
 These include a perforator, a comb, and spatulas.
 Bone tools were likely used for many other things not preserved or not recorded in the funerary context.

 Palettes

 Palettes are common grave goods in Neolithic Sudan.
 At Ghaba they were mostly made of granite and sandstone, and the shapes were not very uniform.
 They feature a smooth concave side, and a rougher convex bottom.
 In many cases, the smooth side of the palette had traces of red ochre which likely would have been used for cosmetics or painting the body.
 Sandstone palettes most likely ground ochre for pigments, while granite was likely used to grind malachite for pigment.

 Grinding stones

 Ghaba excavations revealed grinding stones and sandstone grinders.
 These types of tools are characteristic of grinding cereals, but may have been used for other things like polishers for tools.
+Six grinding stones here are attributed indirectly to plant processing.